moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 3 Plan and Execute using MoveGroupInterface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In place of the comment that says "Next step goes here," add this code:
+In place of the comment that says "Next step goes here", add this code:

 .. code-block:: C++